-Your long-tail keywords aren’t the only component of effective copy.
+Your long-tail keywords aren’t the only component of compelling copy.
 First and foremost, you must create content that engages users.
-You’re writing to both serve and draw in real people, not Google’s crawlers.
+You’re writing to serve and draw in real people, not Google’s crawlers.

-That said, Google wants to make sure they rank content that’s authoritative and useful.
+That said, Google wants to ensure they rank authoritative and valuable content.
 So include internal and external links and answer your user’s questions.
-Then, provide them the information they’re looking for before they even have to ask.
+Then, please provide them with the information they’re looking for before they even have to ask.

-When you do all of this while incorporating those high-intent keywords you researched, you’re going to increase traffic to your site, earning yourself more conversions.
+Doing all this while incorporating those high-intent keywords you researched will increase your site’s traffic, earning you more conversions.

 Just because high-intent keywords aren’t high-volume, that doesn’t mean they aren’t high-reward.
-Targeting long-tail keywords pull in users at the end of the buying cycle when they’re ready to make a purchase.
+Targeting long-tail keywords pull in users at the end of the buying cycle when they’re ready to purchase.